< * | *** >

 success

-t_dept_id as
+create col_type t_dept_id as text;

 reponse